marbemac/ssrx/README.md

       <div>My App</div>,

   plugins: [
-    // IF you are using `@ssrx/vite`, this plugin injects js/css assets into your html
+    // If you are also using `@ssrx/vite`, this plugin automatically injects js/css assets into your html stream assetsPlugin(),

-    // (import { assetsPlugin } from '@ssrx/vite/renderer')
-    // assetsPlugin(),
-    //
-    // ... your plugins, or 3rd party plugins more on the plugin shape below ],
+    // ... your plugins, or 3rd party plugins.
+More on the plugin shape below ],
 });
 ```